Ancient Civilizations Map

 FAQs

-How many civilizations are on the map?
+What civilizations are shown on an ancient world map?